tfraudet/Reason-ArturiaKeylabEssential-Remote/README.md

 <img src="./images/ControlSurfaceSelection.png" width="400">

-### :three: Setup the Arturia Keylab61 Essential as a control surface in Reason
+### :three: Setup the Arturia Keylab61 Essential keyboard as a control surface in Reason

 * Open the Preferences dialog and click the Control Surfaces tab.
 * To add manually the control surface, click the “Add manually” button.
 This brings up a new dialog.